harness/developer-hub/docs/continuous-delivery/gitops/install-a-harness-git-ops-agent.md

 :::note

-Please make sure to deploy only one GitOps agent per ArgoCD namespace.
-Deploying multiple agents that may be created in different projects or accounts can lead to unpredictable behaviour.
+Make sure that you deploy only one GitOps Agent per Argo CD namespace.
+Deploying multiple Agents created in different projects or accounts can lead to unpredictable behaviour.

-Harness supports mapping ArgoCD projects into Harness projects through the agent that controls ArgoCD deployment.
-While importing ArgoCD projects we map ArgoCD projects into Harness projects, which belong to one account.
+Harness supports mapping Argo CD projects into Harness projects through the Agent that controls the Argo CD deployment.
+When importing Argo CD projects, Harness maps Argo CD projects into Harness projects that belong to one account.

-Enabling multiple agents in one ArgoCD namespace would allow cross account resource sharing which we do not support.
+Enabling multiple Agents in one Argo CD namespace allows cross-account resource sharing.
+Harness does not support cross-account sharing.

 :::